Antique country dining table and Windsor chairs

 The Windsor chair is a timeless classic that dates back to the 17th century.
-It is said that prior to the French Revolution, chairs were reserved for nobility.
-One tale is that a farmer, who lived near the town of Windsor in England during the late 16th or early 17th century, took a stool and added a back creating the “Windsor chair”.
+One tale is that a farmer, who lived near the town of Windsor in England during the late 16th or early 17th century, added a back to a stool thereby creating the “Windsor chair”.
 The design was quickly adapted in North America and a range of styles were developed throughout New England and what was Upper and Lower Canada.
 Chair makers often had their own signature designs and the tradition was often passed down one generation to the next.